 Tip: Looking for affordable flights?
 Join TripZilla Philippines’ Flights Deals Facebook group for regular updates on seat sales and airfare promos!

 2. Balkan states are cheaper than western European countries

 Let’s face it, all of Europe is pricey for the average Philippine passport holder.
 But Balkan states are the cheapest destinations you’ll find in Europe.
 From inns and hostels, hole-in-the-wall eateries, bargain souvenir stores, and even packaged tours, you’ll find options to suit your budget.
 Also, not all Balkan countries accept Euro, sometimes it depends on the establishment.
 Ergo, exchange small amounts of the various Balkan currencies and watch out for bad exchange rates.

-Tip: Of all the Balkan states we visited (Croatia, Bosnia, Macedonia, Montenegro, Kosovo, Romania, Albania, and Bulgaria), Croatia was the most expensive in terms of meals and souvenirs.
+Tip: Of all the Balkan states we visited, Croatia was the most expensive in terms of meals and souvenirs.
 Be careful of overspending if you’re starting your Balkan adventure here.

 3. The Balkan nightlife raises the roof

 Want to know what their version of LaBoracay is?
 That’s easy-peasy thanks to the Balkan nightlife that’s ingrained in Eastern Europe’s culture.
 Notable nightlife destinations in the Balkans are Montenegro, Croatia, and Greece.
 Aside from typical nights at the club, there’s always a purpose to party at the beaches which are open until the crack of dawn.
 Music festivals, hearty food, and a hip atmosphere all add up to the euphoria of being on scenic islands.